 If you get a standard room, you get what I described minus the lounge/dining area.
 That alone would have been enough for all of us!
 You can also get adjoining rooms if required.

 The only thing lacking was a decent sized fridge.
 It was stocked to the brim with minibar items and there was no room for anything else.
 The mini-bar as usually was obscenely high and weirdly priced.
 Many items had their ‘original’ price on the side so it was hard to swallow, pardon the pun when they were charging a high cost.
 I always will place mini-bar items out of the way from small hands and mouths!
 There was no way to really remove the drinks and in reality, the kids could have access to the alcohol too.
 I think putting a lock on that cupboard would be a good idea.

 Heaven.
 This was probably my favourite thing about the room!
 The bed was so comfortable and they also have a ‘pillow menu’.
 You can choose between soft, hard, foam or feather.
 It was unreal and we all piled into the bed.
 My only gripe was even though we said do not change the sheets.
 The staff changed it daily.
 This was very unnecessary and a waste of water.

-My only gripe was they changed the sheets daily, even though we said not too.
+My only gripe was the staff changed the sheets daily, even though we said not to.
 It was unnecessary and a waste of water.
-In addition to the kind size bed and full-size baby cot, they set up another bed in the living room – again full-size single bed, you could fit 2 kids in there, head to tail, if required.
+In addition toking kind size bed and a full-size baby cot, they set up another bed in the living room – again full-size single bed, you could fit 2 kids in there, head to tail, if required.

 When we return in August I was so excited as the dining hours had changed!
 Dining from 6 pm!
 This made such a huge difference when compared to the first time we visited.
 The food was delicious and they had child-specific area.
 It was so cute and perfect for little people.
 There were so many choices and even healthy items, so much better than the standard chips and nuggets!